The Emergency (India): Administration

-Indira Gandhi devised a '20-point' economic programme to increase agricultural and industrial production, improve public services and fight poverty and illiteracy, through "the discipline of the graveyard".
+Indira Gandhi devised a '20-point' economic program to increase agricultural and industrial production, improve public services and fight poverty and illiteracy, through "the discipline of the graveyard".
 In addition to the official twenty points, Sanjay Gandhi declared his five-point programme promoting literacy, family planning, tree planting, the eradication of casteism and the abolition of dowry.
 Later during the Emergency, the two projects merged into a twenty-five-point programme.
+In 2013, a report by the WikiLeaks noted that the Central Intelligence Agency (CIA) had gained a source in Indira Gandhi's household between 1975 and 1977.
+However, the CIA did not expect the declaration of the Emergency.